 Glitter Glue Pre-Writing Line Practice for Preschoolers Activity list

-Here's what you need in order to do this activity at home, in the classroom or therapy session:
+Here's what you need in order to do this activity at home, in the classroom, or in a therapy session:

 - Glitter glue (I used Elmer's and craft glitter glue)